-The QIS has core responsibilities in the receiving, reviewing, and evaluating the IRs submitted by providers in DDP's DMS.
+The QIS has core responsibilities in the receiving, reviewing and evaluating the Irs submitted by providers in DDP's DMS.
 In addition, the QIS will investigate certain critical incidents.
 All critical incidents must be investigated by provider staff who have been trained in investigations through training approved by DDP.
 The QIS responsibilities are as follows:

-- a) Attend all assigned providers' weekly incident management committee meetings; - b) Submit IRs in DDP's DMS when incidents are observed or discovered; - c) Ensure Incident Reports are entered into the DMS within 24 hours of the incident occurring; - d) Review and sign off on all IRs; - e) Review all assigned providers' incident management committee weekly minutes and participate in high-risk reviews: - f) Conduct Regional Office Investigation Review for provider critical incident investigations within seven (7) calendar days of a completed investigation.
-An extension, up to seven (7) calendar days, may be granted by the Regional Manager if the request is made prior to the initial seven (7) calendar days period has elapsed; - g) Assess the provider's efforts to ensure the health and safety of the person and make recommendations; - h) When APS or CPS has investigated and the investigation findings are different from the provider's findings, the QIS will facilitate a meeting among DDP, provider leadership, and APS or CPS.
+- a) Attend all assigned providers' weekly incident management committee meetings; - b) Submit Irs in DDP's DMS when incidents are observed or discovered. - c) Review, and sign off on all Irs. - d) Review all assigned providers incident management committee weekly minutes and participate in high-risk reviews. - e) Conduct Regional Office Investigation Review for provider critical incident investigations within seven (7) calendar days upon receipt of investigation.
+An extension, up to seven (7) calendar days, may be granted by the Regional Manager if the request is made prior to the initial seven (7) calendar days period has elapsed. - f) Assess the provider's efforts to ensure the health and safety of the person and make recommendations. - g) When APS or CPS has conducted an investigation and the investigation findings are different from the provider's findings, the QIS will facilitate a meeting among DDP, provider leadership, and APS or CPS.
 The meeting will be to discuss the discrepancy and ensure health and safety of the person has been addressed.
-Outcomes from this meeting will be added to the notes section of the incident report; - i) Conduct critical incident investigations within fourteen (14) calendar days within the date of the incident, when circumstances lead DDP to determine further investigation is necessary, for example a conflict of interest, or a pattern of incidents emerges; - j) An extension, up to seven (7) calendar days, may be granted if the request is made within the initial fourteen (14) calendar days; - k) Complete the Death Investigation Report and Checklist in the DDP's DMS within thirty (30) days of death for the mortality review workgroup; - Conduct independent trend analysis using a systemic lens.
+Outcomes from this meeting will be added to the notes section of the incident report.

+- h) Conduct critical incident investigations within fourteen (14) calendar days within the date of the incident, when circumstances lead DDP to determine further investigation is necessary, for example a conflict of interest, or a pattern of incidents emerges., - i) An extension, up to seven (7) calendar days, may be granted if the request is made within the initial fourteen (14) calendar days. - j) Complete the Death Investigation Report and Checklist in the DDP's DMS within thirty (30) days of death for the mortality review workgroup. - k) Conduct independent trend analysis using a systemic lens.
 The QIS may also utilize claims data to ensure incident management reporting occurs pursuant to policy requirements.
-The QIS will collect trend information and complete trend analysis by the 10th of the month; - m) Ensure trend data is available to the Regional Manager and Community Services Supervisor no later than the 20th of the following month: - n) Identify trends and report on them during the Regional Trend Report monthly meeting.
-The QIS will send provider trend data monthly, but no later than the last calendar day of the month and review at provider incident management committee meeting; and - o) Issue Quality Assurance Observation Sheet (QAOS) to providers when corrective action measures are needed.
+The QIS will collect trend information and complete trend analysis by the 10th of the month. - l) Ensure trend data is available to the Regional Manager and Community Services Supervisor no later than the 20th of the following month. - m) Identify trends and report on them during the Regional Trend Report monthly meeting.
+The QIS will send provider trend data monthly, but no later than the last calendar day of the month and review at provider incident management committee meeting. - n) Issue Quality Assurance Observation Sheet (QAOS) to providers when corrective action measures are needed.
 The QIS will issue a QAOS to also address systemic remediation when identified through trend reports.